A Very Simple Way to Make Very Good Cream Puffs

 Chocolate wafers or other good quality melting chocolate

 - Bake the cream puffs.
 With a large ice cream scoop (1/4 cup), spoon mounds of evenly spaced dough onto a greased cookie sheet.
-Bake at 400 degrees for 20 minutes and then turn the oven down to 350 degrees for
+Bake at 400 degrees for 20 minutes and then turn the oven down to 350 degrees for another 10 minutes.

 - Fill the cream puffs with Bavarian cream.
 If you are using a scratch recipe, make a horizontal slit in the edge of each cream puff and slip a large spoonful of cream into each cream puff.
 If you are using professional Bavarian cream, insert the tip of the plastic bag into the edge of each cream puff and squeeze.
+You can try filling your cream puffs with whipped cream instead, if you’d prefer.
+We tried both and the whipped cream was a hit.

 Melt the chocolate.
 You can do so in the microwave using 20 second bursts or in a chocolate melting pot.
 Do not overheat the chocolate.
 You can either dip the tops of the cream puffs into the chocolate or spoon chocolate over the cream puffs.
 Let the chocolate set before serving.